steedos/help/en-us/workflow/flow_design.md

     - **Approve Request**: Approvers must select “Approve” or “Reject”.
     - **CounterSign**: In the node, several users can approve applications.
 Then applications flow to next step automatically according to system conditions.
     - **Provide Input**：Users can input comments or submit requests immediately, but can not select to approve or reject.
 - Select one node in “Draw” and move it to the left of the page.
 - And then place the mouse cursor over this node.
 Next，click “+” icon to add lines to connect nodes.
 - Of course，you can click “-” to delete the lines.
 - Click the specific node and then “Flow Info”,  “Draw”， “Properties” and “Permissions” are displayed in the panel.
-  - **Properties**: admins can modify “Step Name”, “Assign to” and “Deadline for the step” in properties.
+  - **Properties**: Admins can modify “Step Name”, “Assign to” and “Deadline for the step” in properties.
 For more details, please refer to “[Approver settings](flow_step_user.md)”.
   - **Permissions**: Except for the start step, all fields are read-only by default.
 Admins can tick editable fields in the step according to actual situations.
 - Turn on the switch in “Workflow List” to run the flow.